Ajam of Bahrain: Post Revolution

-The Bahraini people became considerably very religious after the 1979 events, and the Wahhabi movement in Saudi which was strengthened by oil exports, Musa Al-Ansari recounts: "I do not know why the revolution took this character in Bahrain.
+The Bahraini people became considerably more religious after the 1979 Revolution in Iran and the growth of the Wahhabi movement in Saudi Arabia, growth that was strengthened by oil exports.
+Musa Al-Ansari recounts: "I do not know why the revolution took this character in Bahrain.
 The fanaticism that exists in Bahrain does not exist in Iran.
 In Iran, you will see people listening to music and songs, women in half-veils laughing in the street.
 Here you are an infidel if you listen to a cassette or hear singing.
 Bahrain is a completely different situation."
-Al-Qassab wonders, "where did we get all this fanaticism from?" to which Al-Ansari responds "From Islamic Extremism."
+Al-Qassab wonders, "where did we get all this fanaticism from?" to which Al-Ansari responds "From Islamic extremism."

+Bahraini Poet, Journalist and TV Host, Parvin Habib, presenting 2018 closing ceremony of Arab Reading Challenge.

 In the year 2009, the Iranians of Bahrain were estimated to be around 20% of the local population.
 (Note: Estimated to be around 100 thousand.)

-After the Saudi diplomatic missions in Iran were ransacked by Iranian protesters following the execution of Nimr al-Nimr, Bahrain followed Saudi Arabia's decision by severing diplomatic relations with the Islamic Republic of Iran.
+After Saudi diplomatic missions in Iran were ransacked by Iranian protesters following the execution of Nimr al-Nimr, Bahrain followed Saudi Arabia's decision by severing diplomatic relations with the Islamic Republic of Iran.

-In 2024, Bahrain restored diplomatic relations with the Islamic Republic of Iran.
+In 2024, Bahrain restored diplomatic relations with the Islamic Republic of Iran, however, any attempts to restore relations with Iran were sabotaged following their 2026 attacks on Bahrain.

-Some of the new generation of Ajams of Bahrain do not identify much religiously and do not give attention to issues such as sectarianism or over religiosity, and rather view all their peers of different religious backgrounds as one.
-There is a notable secular (or non-religious) population among them.
+The Ajams of Bahrain are now a largely secular, inclusive people.